Candidates and R.T.s are held to stringent ethics standards in order to be eligible for certification and registration.

 and/or consult the

-Individuals who apply for a primary pathway to certification must answer three ethics-related
+Individuals who apply for a primary pathway to certification and registration must answer three ethics-related

 questions on the application form.
 The questions address convictions, court-martials,